|

 during services?

-Yes, as long as the prayers are sincerely offerred, and as long as the
+Yes, as long as the prayers are sincerely offerred,

-Hebrew text is also available so that the use of the transliteration
+and as long as the Hebrew text is also available so that the use of

 Ideally, one should consult a translation